qzhang503/proteoQ/README.md

 Earlier in section 1.2.1, we have set `plot_log2FC_cv = TRUE` by default when calling `normPSM`.
 This will plot the distributions of the CV of peptide log2FC.
-In the event of `plot_log2FC_cv = FALSE`, we can have a second chance in visualzing the distributions of peptide CV before any permanent data nullification:
+In the event of `plot_log2FC_cv = FALSE`, we can have a second chance in visualizing the distributions of peptide CV before any permanent data nullification:

 ``` r